alphagov/govuk-content-publishing-guidance/app/writing-to-gov-uk-standards/style-guides/a-to-z-style-guide.md

 The governing body is meeting today.
 It will decide who to appoint.

 ### government

-Lower case unless it’s a full title.
-For example: ‘UK government’, but ‘His Majesty’s Government of the United Kingdom of Great Britain and Northern Ireland’.
+Lower case unless it's a full title.
+For example: 'UK government', but 'His Majesty's Government of the United Kingdom of Great Britain and Northern Ireland'.

-Also ‘Welsh Government’, as it's the full title.
+Also 'Welsh Government', as it's the full title.

 ### government offices

 Lower case.

 ### government procurement card

 Lower case.